-Marie Medevielle never really considered herself a “serious writer”, until, taking a leap of faith, she joined one of our workshops.
-She just finished her second term with teacher Inge Lamboo.
-Now she’s leaving behind her job as creative producer at a communication agency in Amsterdam to do a masters degree in creative writing in London.
+Marie Medevielle just finished her second term with teacher Inge Lamboo.
+The course has been such an inspiration for her that she’s now leaving behind her job as creative writer at a communication agency in Amsterdam to dive deeper into her passion and do a masters degree in creative writing in London.
 We are going to miss her but we’re also so proud of her for going for it and wish her all the best.
 We sat down with her recently to talk about what scares her, what inspires her and what she’s learned during her time with us.

 Q: What led you to creative writing?

 A: I am first and foremost an avid reader.
 I didn’t read as much in university, mainly because the mandatory books I had to read were for the most part very analytical essays.
 But when I started working as a creative writer for an ad agency here in Amsterdam, I started reading again, a lot, much more than ever before actually.
 I guess I was just more inspired by the creative environment I was in.
 It all comes down to storytelling: how do you tell someone’s story, how do you tell a brand’s story?
 That’s why I love fiction in the first place, because it is to me both an escape and an inspiration.
 This is my work toolbox.
 I live with and through the characters of the books I read.
 I learn from them, trying to understand their thoughts and actions, more than I do from reading essays or articles about the why’s and how’s of human behaviour.
 And understanding human behaviour as well as knowing how to tell good stories are the keys to what we do at an ad agency.

 Because fiction and storytelling are such a huge part of what I love, I registered for my first workshop with the need to step out from the purely commercial application of my writing, and share this passion with like-minded peers.
 Both are totally complementary (fiction storytelling and storytelling for brands) but I wanted to develop my writing technique much further.

 Q: What does your writing process look like?